 Perhaps some people consider the Church's prohibition of homosexual relations to be oppressive.
 I would remind them, though, that homosexuality is not the only type of sexual sin that is prohibited.
 Just as God does not bless homosexual unions, He also does not bless the sexual union of unmarried men and women.
 He does not bless the solitary sexual activity of single people.
 He does not bless prostitution or phone-sex.
 He does not bless any type of sexual activity involving children, animals, or objects.
 He does not bless the sexual activity of groups of three or more.
 He does not bless so-called "open relationships" or "swinging" from partner to partner.
 He also does not bless any sexual activity that is energized by pornography (which is mental fornication or adultery), fantasies of other people (mental pornography), memories of past liaisons (again, mental pornography), the use of mechanical devices (fornication/adultery with objects instead of people), or the oral-genital contact that the Bible calls unnatural.
 Even in marriage, the bed is to remain undefiled by any of these things.

-In addition, there are people who argue that one's sexual interests are not a choice.
-This may indeed be true in some instances (and in others not).
+In addition, there are people who argue that one's sexual interests are not a conscious, intentional choice.
+This may perhaps be true in some instances (and in others not).
 However, there is always the choice not to act upon those interests, regardless of whether they are brought about by volition, past experiences, or anything else.
 (Heterosexual people also are expected to exercise this same type of restraint; not all desires can or should be fulfilled all of the time.)
 It does not matter whether a person's homosexual inclinations are psychosocial, biological (supposedly), or otherwise; what matters is what the person chooses to do about it.
 Just as there are some people who are attracted to people of their same gender, there are also people attracted to married people.
 Some people are attracted to their blood relatives.
 Some are attracted to children.
 Some are attracted to dead bodies.
 Some are attracted to animals, balloons, dolls, shoes, furniture, toys, and all kinds of other things.
 The heart of the matter should not be whether it is "their fault" for feeling attractions they should not feel.
 The heart of the matter should be how to help them overcome those attractions, or at the very least not respond to them.

 To some, it might seem appealing to equate gay or lesbian marriage with the marriage between a man and woman, but only a perceived equality is ultimately possible.
 There are obvious physical differences.
 There are less-obvious psychosocial differences.
 The spiritual differences are perhaps the least obvious.
 Because of these differences, however, there are limitations to total marital fulfillment that the homosexual couple can never completely overcome.
 Civil lawmakers can decide to lump homosexuals and heterosexuals into a common demographic category called "married," but the reality is that such a category will always contain two distinct, irreconcilably separate groups of people.